iot-dsa-v2/dslink-java-v2-System/README.md

 ## DiagnosticModeNode

 This is the conditioned child node of root node of the link.
-It will be created only when appropriate pid file path given in Diagnostic Mode.
+It will be created only when setting to true the Diagnostic Mode.
 It displays memory usage and open files of all connected downstream dslinks.

 ## Acknowledgements